bertbalcaen/esdi-webdesign-course/css.md

 - Add a border above the footer.
 - Make the text in the footer smaller.
 - Right-align the text in the footer.
+- Give the navigation in the header a class.
+Use that class to make the navigation horizontal.
+Remove the default bullets, padding and margin and make the navigation look good.
+- Make sure the logo aligns to the left, and the navigation to the right.